maxschlachte/sumoAutomatedValetParking/docs/web/docs/Models/Emissions.md

   This can be used to show the emissions for all vehicles on a lane during each simulation step (or for the whole edge in [Simulation/Meso](../Simulation/Meso.md)).

-# Standing vehicles

-A vehicle can have either a foreseeable stop on its route or stop at a junction or in a jam.
-In both cases it will still produce emissions / consume energy as long as the motor is running.
-For planned stops SUMO will switch off the engine immediately if the duration is longer than 300s (configurable via the vehicle type parameter `shutOffStopDuration`).

-The automated start/stop also for unplanned stops is not enabled by default but can be set using the vehicle type parameter `shutOffAutoDuration`.
-This expects a value in seconds and will switch off the engine automatically if the vehicle does not move for longer than the given time.

 # Further Interfaces